 "We would happily do anything it took to bring Kathleen back to us, but we are so grateful that someone else’s mother, daughter, father, friend, brother, sister, son or love will be coming home thanks to Kathleen’s ultimate sacrifice.
 We love her, and we miss her.
 We always will.
 May God watch over her heart as it continues to pound more rapidly at the sight of children playing, may he fill her lungs as they bring the scent of lavender fields to another, and may the angels in heaven rejoice as they receive Kathleen home," he added.

 Thorson's story soon caught the attention of actress Kristen Bell who revealed on Instagram that her baby line HelloBello is giving the grieving family a year's supply of wipes and diapers.
 "Before she passed earlier this month, Kathleen said she wanted to save as many lives as possible and donated an almost unheard of 12 organs, including her heart and lungs.
 Jesse - our thoughts are with your family during this unimaginably difficult time.
 Sending peace and love your way," Bell wrote on Instagram.

 The GoFundMe campaign raised a total of $130,385—far surpassing the original target of $50,000.
 It even passed their stretch goal of $95,000 which will help the Thorson family's medical costs, funeral expenses, and allow Jesse to spend most of his time with his children.
 Stubbs revealed that the extra money raised would go towards building a garden in the family's backyard.
-"At this point, every little bit extra will help Jesse pay off bills and work toward dreams he and Kathleen had of making a beautiful garden in their back yard.
-This was to be a space that Kathleen could teach her children about her love of gardening, invite friends over for fun events, and live her 'hobbit' dreams," he wrote.
+"At this point, every little bit extra will help Jesse pay off bills and work toward the dreams he and Kathleen had of making a beautiful garden in their backyard.
+This was to be a space where Kathleen could teach her children about her love of gardening, invite friends over for fun events, and live her 'hobbit' dreams," he wrote.